Caramel Chocolate Fondant

 2. Bring to the simmer, then remove from the heat and add the double cream and salt.
 Stir everything to combine.
 Your sauce is now ready, but watch you don’t burn yourself.
 You can reheat it if it becomes too solid.

-3. Pour the sauce into ice cube moulds and freeze.
+3. Once cooled, place into ice cube moulds and freeze.

 WATCH James make his caramel sauce in our YouTube tutorial video: